 I should note that it is possible to colour candles with natural colorants like kelp, annatto seeds, orange peel, paprika or rosehips, so if you are looking for a coloured candle, be sure to ask what the candles have been coloured with.

-The risks of the fragrances and scents used in candles:
+The risks of the fragrances used in candles:

 If you have followed me for a while you have heard me talk about the dangers of fragrances before.
 The problem with fragrances is that they are considered to be trade secrets (this applies to fragrances used in any industry - whether it be perfume, shampoo, body wash, deodorant etc).
 This means that a company doesn’t have to disclose any of the ingredients used to make that fragrance.

-Hidden within the term "fragrance" could be hundreds of chemicals or ingredients that could be harmful to your health.
-And you don’t get to know what any of them are.
+Hidden in the term "fragrance" can be numerous chemicals or ingredients that could be harmful to your health and you don’t get to know what any of them are.
 There are thousands of different ingredients that a company can use to make a fragrance, and ingredients in fragrances can be carcinogens, hormone disruptors, allergens, airway irritants, neurological-toxins and ingredients linked to infertility.

 When it comes to candles, the biggest issues with the synthetic fragrances used are the phthalates and musks.